mantysalo/http2-issue/README.md

 `npm run connect`

-You will observe that neither the node-http2.js or the http2-wrapper.js clients recover from this, and keep timing out indefinitely.

-If you remove the large header (`x-header`) from the requests, you will see that both clients error out once the TCP socket is terminated, and the http2-wrapper recovers from the network outage. (node-http2 client doesn't because the client in only created once and there is no recreation logic).

 ## Extracting logs

 To extract logs from the containers, you can run the following commands:

-`npm run logs:node`
-`npm run logs:wrapper`
+`npm run logs`

-I have included logs from a single reproduction run in the `logs` directory.
+I have included logs from a single reproduction run in the `logs` directory as well as logs where the socket is destroyed as expected.